Albazino: Foundation of Jaxa

-The Russian–Chinese conflict over Albazin
+Russian–Chinese conflict over Albazin

 The Qing did little about Albazin because their forces were tied up in southern China and because they were concerned about possible Russian backing for their enemies in Mongolia.
 With the southern problem nearly solved (Taiwan was conquered in 1683), in the spring of 1682 the Kangxi Emperor made a tour through Manchuria and began preparations to deal with the Amur problem.
 His plan was to build up such a large force that the Russians would withdraw without fighting, for, as he said "The use of force is not a good thing.
 We use it only under compulsion."
 Troops were moved up to Aigun and crops were planted to feed them.
 An attack was delayed due to disagreements among the planners and the difficulty of moving supplies northward.